 Arguably the most famous temple in Hong Kong, Man Mo Temple in Sheung Wan is one of the oldest in Hong Kong and dedicated to the gods of Literature and Martial respectively.
 Built in 1847, it also houses the Lit Shing Temple, a temple for all gods, and Kung So, where disputes in the area used to be settled.

-The temple is popular to scholars prior to examinations and tourists in the recent years.
+The temple is popular with scholars prior to examinations and tourists in the recent years.
 With its green roof and white walls, as well as the ideal location on Hollywood road, it’s the easiest temple to visit on the list and definitely one to add to your itinerary!

 Address: Man Mo Temple, 124-126 Hollywood Rd, Tai Ping Shan